- February 12, 2009

 In F.E.A.R.
 2: Project Origin, assume the role of Special Forces Sgt.
 Michael Becket and navigate through an apocalyptic landscape following a disastrous explosion.
 Engage in intense combat against new enemies, utilizing slowed time and environmental interactions to your advantage.
 Unravel a terrifying mystery as you confront new characters and face the growing power of Alma Wade.

-- The game features improved graphics and a more varied environment compared to the original, enhancing the overall visual experience.
+- The game features improved graphics and sound design compared to the original, enhancing the overall atmosphere.

-- The story expands on Alma's character and provides engaging moments, particularly in the school level, which is a standout segment.
+- The story expands on Alma's backstory and includes some memorable horror moments, particularly in the school level.

-- The AI is significantly less intelligent than in the first game, leading to less strategic combat encounters.
+- The AI is significantly less intelligent than in the first game, making encounters feel less challenging.

-- The removal of the leaning mechanic and the introduction of a cover system detracts from the tactical gameplay that fans enjoyed in the original.
+- The removal of the leaning mechanic and the introduction of a cover system detracts from the tactical gameplay.

 F.E.A.R.
 2: Project Origin Review